adon-cloudcannon/landing-page-test/src/collections/posts/eleventy-vs-gatsby-in-the-netlify-era-which-ssg-is-best-for-you.md

   featured_image: https://cc-dam.imgix.net/11ty vs. Gatsby (1).png
   featured_image_alt: 11ty vs. Gatsby
 ---
-With Netlify’s recent <a target="_blank" rel="noopener" href="https://www.gatsbyjs.com/blog/gatsby-is-joining-netlify/">acquisition of Gatsby Inc</a>, and their sponsorship last year of <a target="_blank" rel="noopener" href="https://www.11ty.dev/blog/eleventy-oss/">full-time open-source development on Eleventy (11ty)</a>, it’s an exciting time to be choosing a new static site generator (SSG) — particularly if and when Netlify makes Gatsby’s composable architecture primitives available across the web.
+With Netlify’s recent <a target="_blank" href="https://www.gatsbyjs.com/blog/gatsby-is-joining-netlify/">acquisition of Gatsby Inc</a>, and their sponsorship last year of <a target="_blank" href="https://www.11ty.dev/blog/eleventy-oss/">full-time open-source development on Eleventy (11ty)</a>, it’s an exciting time to be choosing a new static site generator (SSG) — particularly if and when Netlify makes Gatsby’s composable architecture primitives available across the web.
 While GatsbyJS has certainly carved out a name for itself in the Jamstack community, for certain use cases its single-page application (SPA) approach is being challenged by lighter-weight static site generators such as Eleventy.

-Eleventy’s <a target="_blank" rel="noopener" href="https://www.11ty.dev/docs/plugins/partial-hydration/">recent adoption of interactive island architecture</a> means that this previously purely static site generator can more effectively compete with heavyweight frameworks like Gatsby.
+Eleventy’s <a target="_blank" href="https://www.11ty.dev/docs/plugins/partial-hydration/">recent adoption of interactive island architecture</a> means that this previously purely static site generator can more effectively compete with heavyweight frameworks like Gatsby.
 11ty’s use of progressive enhancement and multi-page application (MPA) approach to web development makes it easier than ever to achieve top Lighthouse scores, which is often a challenging feat using Gatsby.
 What’s more, Eleventy is well known for easy site migrations owing to its framework-agnostic approach and its focus on flexibility.
 So let’s compare 11ty vs. Gatsby to find out whether its worth making the switch from one to the other or, if you’re just starting out, which technology you should choose.

-Whichever SSG you choose, with CloudCannon’s&nbsp;**<a target="_blank" rel="noopener" href="https://cloudcannon.com/eleventy-cms/">Eleventy</a>**&nbsp;and **<a target="_blank" rel="noopener" href="https://cloudcannon.com/gatsby-cms/">Gatsby</a>** support, you and your team can benefit from flexible development tooling, accessible content management, and visual page building and content editing.
-Now that CloudCannon’s&nbsp;**<a target="_blank" rel="noopener" href="https://cloudcannon.com/blog/new-eleventy-features-a-new-theme-and-full-eleventy-support/">Eleventy support</a>**&nbsp;and **<a target="_blank" rel="noopener" href="https://cloudcannon.com/blog/full-cloudcannon-support-for-gatsby/">Gatsby support</a>** have both been released out of beta, there’s no better time to get started on a new project.
+Whichever SSG you choose, with CloudCannon’s&nbsp;**<a target="_blank" href="https://cloudcannon.com/eleventy-cms/">Eleventy</a>**&nbsp;and **<a target="_blank" href="https://cloudcannon.com/gatsby-cms/">Gatsby</a>** support, you and your team can benefit from flexible development tooling, accessible content management, and visual page building and content editing.
+Now that CloudCannon’s&nbsp;**<a target="_blank" href="https://cloudcannon.com/blog/new-eleventy-features-a-new-theme-and-full-eleventy-support/">Eleventy support</a>**&nbsp;and **<a target="_blank" href="https://cloudcannon.com/blog/full-cloudcannon-support-for-gatsby/">Gatsby support</a>** have both been released out of beta, there’s no better time to get started on a new project.

 ## What is Eleventy?